AyloSrd/evento-react/README.md

 The event dispatcher, named by convention `evento`(not to conflict with `useReducer`'s `dispatch`, or with `emit` from other libraries), can be either created by using one of the two provided hooks (`useCreateEvento` and `useExpCreateEvento`), or found in the props if you have wrapped your component with the `withEvento` HOC.

 Evento comes with full TypeScript support, and will suggest all of the available event for a given component, based on the component's props type, as well as the payload type for the chosen event.
+It will also take into account whether the event-listener, or the event, is nullable or not.

 ##  `evento`, the event dispatcher/emitter

 The event dispatcher/emitter takes two parameters:
 1. The event name, to be written in lower camel case (e.g. `myCoolEvent`).
 Evento will look for the `'on'` + upper camel case name in the props (`onMyCoolEvent`).
 If you are forwarding an event, you don't have to use the same name (although it's advised to do so, in order to avoid confusion).
-2. The payload, which can be any type of data, which will be stored in `event.detail`, or a React synthetic event, which will be forwarded as it is to its parent.
+2. The payload, optional, which can be any type of data, and will be stored in `event.detail`, or a React synthetic event, which will be forwarded as it is to its parent.

 ## Main Hook